What should your next fitness goal be? Take the quiz.

 Remember, “even the highest-protein fruits do not contribute a meaningful amount to the diet,” Harris-Pincus says.
 “A couple extra grams will not make a significant difference for muscle building.
 It’s more important to consume a variety of fruit and veggies along with both plant- and animal-based protein-rich foods to meet overall nutrient needs.”

-That said, eating more of these relatively high-protein fruits will help you:
+That said, eating more of these relatively high-protein fruits still offers plenty of benefits.
+For example, these fruits can:

 • Increase your intake of several health-boosting nutrients.
 Prioritizing an extra serving or two of these decently high-protein fruits—or any fruits—will add vitamins, minerals, phytonutrients, antioxidants, and fiber to your daily tally.
 “Fruit contributes to an overall healthy diet that can help prevent the development of lifestyle diseases such as cardiovascular disease, diabetes, and cancer,” Harris-Pincus says.